How To: Use a Stud Finder

 Master this tool and technique, and you can rest assured that whatever you wall-mount—mirror, television, or shelves—won't be going anywhere.

 Get to know the kind of stud finder you picked up.
 Is it a magnetic stud finder or does it read the density of the wall?
-A magnetic stud finder will read screws and nails behind the wall, but whether or not these are dead-center still requires some guesswork.
-If your project is valuable or heavy, it’s best to use a center-finding density-reading stud finder that will show the edges of your studs.
+Magnetic stud finders will read screws and nails behind the wall, but whether or not these are dead-center still requires some guesswork.
+If your project is valuable or heavy, it’s best to use a center-finding, density-reading stud finder that will show the edges of your studs.
 No matter which type you pick up at the home improvement store, how to use a stud finder doesn’t change—only the information is displayed differently.

 Decide where you roughly want to hang your item.
 Know where the top should be and how far down it requires mounting.
 This is the height at which you want to search the wall for studs.
 Remove any nearby wall-mounted photos or other partly-metal objects that could interfere with readings on a magnetic stud finder and set them aside for now.

-Studs are typically either 16 or 24 inches apart, so you’ll be looking for a stud somewhere within a two-foot span.
+Studs are usually 16 inches apart (sometimes 24 inches apart in really old homes), so you’ll be looking for a stud somewhere within a two-foot span.
 Hold your stud finder flat against the wall, about 1 foot left of where you ideally want to drill.

 Slowly slide the stud finder to the right, horizontally, while keeping the unit flat on the wall.